aantn/smag/readme.md

 # Other tools

-I also work on [Robusta](https://github.com/robusta-dev/robusta) - a Kubernetes troubleshooting and automation platform.
-If you use Kubernetes, you'll like it.
+I also work on [Robusta](https://github.com/robusta-dev/robusta) - a Kubernetes monitoring and automation platform.
+It makes your Prometheus alerts better.

 # Demo